-- this is a claim against the testing agency.
-The dispute must be filed within 2 working days of notification by Superintendent and the Pierre Indian Board of Education meeting will be held within 3 working days after the results from the dispute are received.
-The employee remains on LWOP status during the dispute. - 3.
-Any employee charged with violating any criminal drug statute while employed with PIERRE INDIAN LEARNING CENTER must inform the Superintendent of such charge(s) within five days.
+- 3. Any employee charged with violating any criminal drug statute while employed with PIERRE INDIAN LEARNING CENTER must inform the Superintendent of such charge(s) within five days.
 Failure to inform the Superintendent subjects the employee to disciplinary action, up to and including termination. - 4.
-Any employee convicted of violating any criminal drug statute while employed with PIERRE INDIAN LEARNING CENTER is subject to disciplinary action, up to and including termination. - 5.
-The Pierre Indian Board of Education will not employ any person who has or has had a drug related conviction within the last year.
+Any employee convicted of violating any criminal drug statute while employed with PIERRE INDIAN LEARNING CENTER is subject to disciplinary action, up to and including termination.